sswam/allemande/README.md

 ### AI Models and Characters

 We offer a wide array of AI models and predefined characters.
-See the [full user guide (`intro.md`)](https://github.com/sswam/allemande/blob/main/doc/intro.md) for detailed descriptions, personalities, and the latest model table including context sizes and pricing.
+See the [full user guide](doc/intro.md) for detailed descriptions, personalities, and the latest model table including context sizes and pricing.
 Highlights include:

 * **Powerful LLMs**:
 	* Anthropic: Claude 3.7 Sonnet (Clauden), Claude 3.5 Sonnet (Claude), Claude 3.5 Haiku (Clia)